johnmurphy01/css-inline/README.md

 - Fixed issue with parsing CSS values with commas
 - Added unit tests
 - Create Github action to compile and run tests

+### 1.0.6

+- Fixed issue with parsing CSS values with combination of strings and numbers
+- Added unit test to verify the fix